Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 ## Removing London

-As can be seen in fig. 5, LAs within London had anomalously high growth rates, some of which can be explained by factors exclusive to the capital such as the congestion charge, slow traffic speeds and an influx of young, mobile workers.
+As can be seen in Fig. 5, LAs within London had anomalously high growth rates, some of which can be explained by factors exclusive to the capital such as the congestion charge, slow traffic speeds and an influx of young, mobile workers.
 A strong case can thus be made for treating London separately.